plainDE/docs.github.io/installation.md

 ## Arch-based distro

-To install plainDE on Arch Linux you can install `plainde-meta` AUR package
+To install plainDE on Arch Linux you can install `plainde-meta` AUR package or add [plainDE repository](https://repo.plainde.org).

 ## From source